BY PASTOR T. O. BANSO

 Be faithful or loyal wherever you serve.
 Ephesians 6:5-8 says, “Bondservants, be obedient to those who are your masters according to the flesh, with fear and trembling, in sincerity of heart, as to Christ; not with eyeservice, as men-pleasers, but as bondservants of Christ, doing the will of God from the heart, with goodwill doing service, as to the Lord, and not to men, knowing that whatever good anyone does, he will receive the same from the Lord, whether he is a slave or free” (NKJV).

 14. Forget the past.
-Isaiah 43:18 says we should remember not the former things, neither consider the things of old.
+Isaiah 43:18 says we should neither remember the former things nor consider the things of old.
 In 2 Samuel 3, David made a mistake by bringing his past into his present.
 He should have allowed Michal, the daughter of Saul, his former wife, to remain part of his past since she had been married to another person.

 Michal’s husband wept as she was being taken away to David (2 Samuel 3:12-16).
 Michal loved David before he went into exile (1Samuel 18:20, 28).
 But many years have passed and they had gone different ways before coming together again.
-It is possible that she never enjoyed her stay with David when she was brought back; probably her heart was with her husband where she was brought back to David.
+It is possible that she never enjoyed her stay with David when she was brought back; probably her heart was with her husband from whom she had been brought back to David.

 She showed her contempt for David as he successfully brought the ark to Jerusalem on his second attempt.
 David insulted her and her father’s house in return.
 “Then David returned to bless his household.
 And Michal the daughter of Saul came out to meet David, and said, ‘How glorious was the king of Israel today, uncovering himself today in the eyes of the maids of his servants, as one of the base fellows shamelessly uncovers himself!’
 So David said to Michal, ‘It was before the LORD, who chose me instead of your father and all his house, to appoint me ruler over the people of the LORD, over Israel.
 Therefore I will play music before the LORD.
 And I will be even more undignified than this, and will be humble in my own sight.
 But as for the maidservants of whom you have spoken, by them I will be held in honor.’
 Therefore Michal the daughter of Saul had no children to the day of her death” (2 Samuel 6:20-23 NKJV).